TApplencourt/mkl-verbose-toolkit/README.md

 ```
 ## Usage
 ```
-usage: mkl_parse.py [-h] [filename]
+usage: mkl_parse.py [-h] [-n #] [filename]

-Generate a summary for "MKL_verbosed" log files
+Generate a summary for "MKL_verbosed" log files. $MKLROOT will be used to match MKL arguments name with respective values.

 positional arguments:
-  filename    If filename not provided, std.in will be used
+  filename              If filename is not provided, std.in will be used

 optional arguments:
-  -h, --help  show this help message and exit
+  -h, --help            show this help message and exit -n #, --num_routines #
+                        The number of routines to print out
 ```